aprotim/resume/content.md

 ------------
 ### Google, Inc. - **Site Reliability Engineer** - *February 2008 - Present*

+Across my entire tenure as a Google SRE, I've built and run parts of Google's enterprise infrastructure using combinations of open source tools on vanilla-ish Linux, proprietary third-party platforms, Google's production infrastructure, and Google Cloud Platform.
+I've carried oncall pagera with 5-minute and 30-minute response SLAs.
+I have worked to reduce and automate away toil and help my teams build tools and procedures to do the same.

 #### Backups Tech Lead - Enterprise Data Storage - *(2017-Present)*
 * **Designed Google’s next gen internal backup tool** from the ground up.
    * Built on **Google Cloud Platform** to manage provisioning of storage, storage class migration, data retention, authentication/authorization, key escrow, and encryption.